 Golfer’s elbow is a form of tendinitis, or irritation or inflammation of the tendon.
 Symptoms include pain and tenderness on the inside of the elbow, especially when you move it.
 You may also notice joint stiffness, mild swelling and tingling or numbness below the elbow.
 Some athletes also experience weakness or tightness in the forearms, which makes it difficult to clench your fingers or make a first.

 At Goshen Physicians Orthopedics & Sports Medicine, our providers understand how a sports injury can get in the way of enjoying your favorite activities.
-We’re committed to helping our patients address arm and elbow pain caused by golfer’s elbow in Goshen, Nappanee and Shipshewana.
+We’re committed to helping our patients address arm and elbow pain caused by golfer’s elbow in Goshen, Elkhart, Middlebury or Nappanee, IN.
 Call (574) 534-2548 to make an appointment today.